 Supported housing is available for people who are unable to live independently and who need some support to help them keep accommodation.
 For most of the schemes you will need to be referred by the Council.

-Eastbourne & Wealden YMCA has supported housing for 16 to 25 year olds.
+Eastbourne and Wealden YMCA have supported housing for 16- to 25-year-olds.

 Eastbourne Foyer, run by YMCA, provides supported accommodation for people aged between 16 to 25 years old.